It’s easy to grow tropical fruits in containers. Way easier than you think.

 If you live in a climate where temperatures dip below freezing during the winter months, growing tropical fruit in containers probably sounds like a fantasy.
 But garden experts say virtually anyone can do it.

-“If you have always wanted to grow tropical fruits, I have good news for you,” said Byron Martin, co-owner of Logee’s Tropical Plants.
-“You can grow tropical fruits in containers in most climates.
-The key is to choose dwarf varieties of plants that have been bred to produce fruit even on a smaller plant.”
+“If you want to grow tropical fruits, I have good news for you,” said Byron Martin, co-owner of Logee’s Tropical Plants.
+“You can grow tropical fruits in containers in most climates.”

 Believe it or not, you can grow bananas at home!
 Banana ‘Super Dwarf Cavendish’ (Musa acuminata) is a wonderful strain of the Cavendish banana that will produce edible fruit when the tree is only 3 feet tall.
 The bananas will appear often after just one year.

-Although the fruit is smaller than commercial bananas, they’re perfect for little hands or small appetites.
+Although the fruit is smaller than commercial bananas, these bananas are perfect for little hands or small appetites.
 Banana plants do best in full sun.
-Keep your plant’s soil moist, keep the temperatures warm and fertilize regularly for best growth and fruit production.
+Keep your plant’s soil moist, keep the temperatures warm, and fertilize regularly for best growth and fruit production.
 Super Dwarf Cavendish plants are easy to grow, and they grow amazingly fast.

 Your potted banana tree will grow to a height of about 3-4 feet tall.
 A plant in a four-inch pot sells for $24.95 from Logees.com.

 Kumquats are an unusual and delightful fruit for home growing.
 The Changshou Kumquat (Fortunella obovata ‘Fukushu’) is rare and hard to find in local garden centers.
 But this variety, known for its large juicy fruit, is available online.